 The space communication system shall provide telecommand encryption services when the security requirements cannot be met by command authentication only.

-For maximum security, encryption should be provided at the user layer, but it may also be provided at the transfer layer.
+Authentication and encryption can be provided, together or separately, at the upper layers, but it can also be provided at the Protocol sub layer of the Data Link layer e.g via the Space Data Link Security (SDLS) option provided in ECSS-E-AS-50-25.

+<<deleted>

 Commandingintheblind